DragonMinded/bemaniutils/README.md

 collection of unit tests for this repository.
 If you are making modifications, it can be useful to write a test first (placed in the `bemani/tests/` directory) and code from there.
 It is also useful when optimizing or profiling, and also to verify that you haven't regressed anything.
+Supports all options that nosetests does including filtering, verbose printing and such.
+Run it like `./verifylibs --help` to see how to do these things.
+When submitting pull requests make sure to run this so you know that all tests pass.

 ## verifylint

 Lint invocation utility.
 This simply invokes flake8 with various options so that you can see you haven't introduced any lint errors.
+When submitting pull requests make sure to run this so you know you aren't introducing any lint errors into the codebase.

 ## verifytraffic